 The peak season and driest months on Langkawi are December, January, and February.
 The summer months bring a steep increase in rainfall during the monsoon season.

-Chinese New Year (in January or February) draws large crowds to Langkawi; prices for accommodation will triple during the holiday.
-Read more about what to expect when traveling Asia in January / Asia in February.
+Chinese New Year (in January or February) draws large crowds to Langkawi, and prices for accommodation tend to triple during the holiday.